apeterson91/website/content/post/concentration_parameter/concentration_parameter.md

 In the above $A_1,...,A_k$ can just be thought of as numbers.
 So what the above line says is that the probability of those numbers is distributed according to the [Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) whose parameters are determined by the base measure.

 There's been lots of development on the DP since the 70's.
-One particularly important development was first discussed In a 2001 [paper](http://people.ee.duke.edu/~lcarin/Yuting3.3.06.pdf), where Ishwaran and James showed that realizations, $G$, of the DP could be represented (and computationally approximated) as an infinite sum over some indicator functions, $\delta_{\theta}(\cdot)$ and weights, $\pi_l \in (0,1)$
+One particularly important development was popularized in a 2001 [paper](http://people.ee.duke.edu/~lcarin/Yuting3.3.06.pdf), where Ishwaran and James showed that realizations, $G$, of the DP could be represented (and computationally approximated) as an infinite sum over some indicator functions, $\delta_{\theta}(\cdot)$ and weights, $\pi_l \in (0,1)$

 $$